buntine/p-prime-prime/CONTENT.md

 )          # Iterate if the current cell is not 0.
 This means we iterate twice in this example.
 ```

-At the end of execution main memory will look like this: `[0, 4]`.
+At the end of execution main memory will look like this: `[0, 3]`.

-Ok, cool.
-Maybe you can see some minor similarities to Brainfuck, but we are definitely missing some things.
-Even inn esoteric programming language terms, it's all very clunky.
+Ok, cool, maybe you can see some minor similarities to Brainfuck, but we are definitely missing some things.
+And even in esoteric programming language terms, it's all very clunky!

 But, luckily for us, Böhm provided several small abstractions that allow us to a) write much simpler programs and b) literally become brainfuck.

 Let's take a look.

 ## Brainfuck

-- Doesn't sound much like BF yet?
 - Abstractions on p''
 - Examples
+- Ta da!

 ## Conclusion